koush/docs.scrypted.app/scrypted-nvr/hardware-acceleration.md

 ## Google Coral

-Scrpted NVR supports object detection using the [Google Coral.ai](https://coral.ai) chip using the `Tensorflow-Lite Plugin`.
+Scrypted NVR supports object detection using the [Google Coral.ai](https://coral.ai) accelerators via the `Tensorflow-Lite Plugin`.
 The PCI and USB models are both supported.

 ## Intel